TerrifiedBystander/forced-wine-stopper/README.md

 # Wine Process Manager

+A bash script that finds and terminates lingering Wine processes.

+Wine doesn't always clean up after itself - processes can remain after closing programs, crashes, or other scenarios.
-A robust bash script for managing and terminating Wine processes with graceful fallback mechanisms.
+This script handles cleanup for any Wine containers including Lutris, Steam (Proton), and Heroic Launcher, using graceful termination with fallback mechanisms.

 ## Features